School of Nursing

 Academics: Grading

-All courses designated "NURS" or "NRSG" must be completed with a grade of C or better to meet requirements for graduation.
+All courses designated "NURS" must be completed with a grade of C or better to meet requirements for graduation.
 Courses in which grades of D and F are earned do not count toward graduation.
 All undergraduate clinical/practicum courses must be completed with a "satisfactory" (S) to meet requirements for graduation.
 No student will be allowed to graduate with an "unsatisfactory" (U) in a clinical course.
-The School of Nursing grading scale is established in the handbook.
+The School of Nursing grading scale is detailed in the School of Nursing Student Handbook.

 No undergraduate student may graduate with: